 Three cheers for dear friends that share!
 Faced with a huge bounty of morel mushrooms, a good friend decided to generously share (thanks to an impending wedding trip!).
-An impromptu dinner was organized (very impromptu as in “scramble”!) and we indulged in home-made spinach tagliatelle with a fantastic morel sauce – yummmm!
+An impromptu dinner was organized (very impromptu as in “scramble”!) and we indulged in spiralized zucchini with a fantastic morel sauce – yummmm!

 Fresh Morel Pasta Sauce